12Boti/nix-minecraft/README.md

 The `fileId` is in the download link for that specific version. (example download link: https://www.curseforge.com/minecraft/mc-mods/jei/download/3043174)

+If you want to use [modrinth](https://modrinth.com/), call `modrinthMod` with a `projectId` from the right side of the mod page (example: https://modrinth.com/mod/sodium), a `version` from the version column of the versions page (example: https://modrinth.com/mod/sodium/versions), and a `hash`.

 You can also just `fetchurl` any `.jar` file.

 Again, leave the hash empty to have nix tell you.